midtown-ai/glossary/glossary/e.md

 # Exploratory Data Analysis
 # EDA

  Exploratory Data Analysis (EDA) refers to the critical process of performing initial investigations on data to discover patterns, spot anomalies, test hypotheses and check assumptions.

  The key aspects of EDA include:
   * It is an open-ended data analysis approach aimed at finding the key characteristics and relationships in a [dataset] without any preconceived notions.
   * It relies heavily on [data visualization], i.e. visual methods like histograms, scatter plots, and other graphical techniques to provide overviews of data.
-  * Summary statistics such as means, variances, correlations are used to spotlight distribution characteristics.
+  * Summary statistics such as means, [variances], correlations are used to spotlight distribution characteristics.
   * It may employ methods like [clustering], [dimensionality reduction], [segmentation], and [outlier detection] to identify structure.
+  * It explores whether the dataset is an imbalanced  or a [balanced dataset]
   * The goal is to learn what the data can tell us and extract important variables, identify underlying assumptions, and develop models/hypotheses for further analysis.
   * It is ultimately about developing an intuitive understanding of the dataset, the relations between variables, and informing next steps in formal modeling or hypothesis testing.
   * EDA is an iterative cycle as new insights and questions emerge throughout the analysis process.